leonp/leonp.github.io/blog/web/_posts/2016-02-28-5-day-sprint-clear-left-self-service.md

 </figure>

-We discussed what a new self-service system might look like.
-The library IT team liked the idea of it being a lot more portable, device agnostic and easy to manage than the current system.
+Over the last few weeks, the IT team has been discussing what a new self-service system might look like.
+We want something a lot more portable, cheaper, device agnostic and easy to manage than the current system.
 All this led us to conclude that some sort of web app might be the best approach, rather than, say, a Windows client or an Android app.

 As there aren't any software-only providers out there, we'd need to build it ourselves (or rather, get someone to build it for us).

 At this stage we felt we needed an expert opinion.
 Was this really the right approach?
 If so, what might a web app look like?
 What problems might we run into?
+How do we go about this project?

 I hit on the idea of asking Clear Left to help us validate and explore our idea.
 Why Clear Left?
 Well, they have a stellar reputation and have done [similar digital strategy work with organisations like the Wellcome Trust](http://clearleft.com/made/wellcome-trust-digitalstories).
 Most of all, I felt we could trust them to keep accessibility to the fore.
 Not just in areas such as designing for older people or people with a visual impairment, but in keeping the whole system as open and device agnostic as possible.
+Clear Left's [Jeremy Keith](http://clearleft.com/is/jeremy-keith) understands the web and its technical side better than most, which I felt made them the ideal agency to undertake this work.

-There's a clear, longterm business advantage in keeping our hardware, software, library management system (LMS) and software _decoupled_ (a word we used a lot throughout the sprint).
-If you know a bit about the web development world, you know there are few people more committed to this idea of openness and accessibility than Clear Left's [Jeremy Keith](http://clearleft.com/is/jeremy-keith), for example.
+There's a clear, longterm business advantage in keeping our hardware, software, library management system (LMS) and software _decoupled_ (a word we used a lot during the week), and in extricating ourselves from [the cosy LMS/self-service provider world](/2015/12/kill-the-lms-future-digital-experience/).

 As you can imagine, I was pretty excited to get Jeremy and James Bates into the library for a weeklong _sprint_.
 I got a stack of A3 sheets ready for Monday morning.